Story Building: Secrets of Narrative Placemaking and Design from Entertainment Architecture

 • Grow as a leader by becoming a better storyteller.

-• This is a workshop for anyone interested in placemaking as a storytelling discipline.
+• This program is for anyone interested in placemaking as a storytelling discipline.

-• This includes all real estate professionals and designers who are engaged in making places.
+• This includes all real estate professionals and designers engaged in making places.

-• This workshop does not require previous design experience or ability.
+• This program does not require previous design experience or ability.

 You might suppose that entertainment architecture is the architecture of theaters and amusement parks, and structures exclusively designed by theme park architects.
 However, the term entertainment architecture can refer to any building or structure, regardless of its location and function, provided that it is designed to stimulate the imagination and encourage fantasy and whimsy.